→ PLEASE NOTE: The last day of the summer site is coming. Visit the

 News page for details or click the box below.

 The writing excerpts included in this section are from Dorothy's collection and are listed below.
-You can reach them by scrolling down the page or by clicking on a particular title.
+They span a period from the early 1990s to the present, with one excerpt from a current work in progress.
+You can reach the works by scrolling down the page or by clicking on a particular title from the list below.

-Graduate School Research and Theses and the following publications: Trade and Investment in Japan: The Current Environment (1991 Study for the U.S. Chamber of Commerce in Japan and the management consulting firm A. T. Kearney), Notes on Change (1993 Newsletter), Between Two Worlds (1995 short non-fiction/current events book), The Eden Tree (still-unfinished - but nearly completed! - novel), and the first part of the summer 2004 essay series "Genes, Beans and Greens: A Taste of the Genetically Modified Foods Debate, Part I." (This essay is actually located in the "Essay Archives" section of the site, but a link is provided here for your convenience.)
+Graduate School Research and Theses and the following publications: Trade and Investment in Japan: The Current Environment (1991 Study for the U.S. Chamber of Commerce in Japan and the management consulting firm A. T. Kearney), Notes on Change (1993 Newsletter), Between Two Worlds (1995 short non-fiction/current events book), The Eden Tree (still-unfinished - but nearly completed [really, I promise] - novel), and the first part of the summer 2004 essay series "Genes, Beans and Greens: A Taste of the Genetically Modified Foods Debate, Part I." (This essay is available in the "Essay Archives" section of the site, and a link is provided here for your convenience.)

 At the Fletcher School of Law and Diplomacy (Tufts University), the master's degree thesis is known as the M.A.L.D.
 Candidates for the Master of Arts in Law and Diplomacy degree have the option of writing one full M.A.L.D. or two half M.A.L.D.s.
 I chose the latter.
 The topics (and a short description of each) are as follows:

 * James N. Rosenau, "The State in an Era of Cascading Politics" Comparative Political Studies 21 (April 1988): 15